aalicki/aalicki/README.md

 * Vue.js
 * MySQL

 That said, I have a wide-array of expeirences with many technologies, tools, and systems.
+Feel free to <a href="https://alicki.me">visit my digital portfolio & blog</a>

 ---